aws-samples/aws-cdk-for-k3scluster/README.md

 This does not include, for example, the costs of the S3 bucket (probably marginal) or network traffic.

-### How does this relate to EKS

-It doesn't.
-As noted above, `cdk-k3s-cluster` is just yet another experimental and peculiar way to run Kubernetes on AWS.

 ## Getting started

 `cdk-k3s-cluster` is available in both `NPM` and `PyPi` modules ready to be imported into your CDK program.

+### I am a Typescript type of person

-This is an example of how to consume the `NPM` module with a CDK application written in Typescript:
+This is an example of how to consume the `NPM` module with a CDK application written in Typescript.
+If you need to setup your Typescript environment [this is a good guide](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-typescript.html).

 ```
-$ mkdir myk3scluster
+$ mkdir myk3scluster-typescript
+$ cd myk3scluster-typescript
 # initialize the AWS CDK project
 $ cdk init -l typescript
 # install the cdk-k3s-cluster npm module
 $ yarn add cdk-k3s-cluster
 ```

-Update your ./lib/cdk-stack.ts file with the following content:
+Update your `./bin/myk3scluster-typescript.ts` file with the following content.
+Note how, in this example, we are using all of the properties available today:

 ```
-import 'source-map-support/register';
 import * as cdk from '@aws-cdk/core';
 import * as ec2 from '@aws-cdk/aws-ec2';
 import * as k3s from 'cdk-k3s-cluster';